The mother of a baby whose remains were found in a wooded area in Halifax last weekend has died.

 The charges come after Halifax Regional Police received a report around 9:40 p.m.
 Friday that a woman who appeared to have just given birth was in hospital with life-threatening injuries.

-Police said they believe the woman experienced a medical emergency and they don’t believe her condition is the result of violence.
+Police have said they believe the woman experienced a medical emergency and they don’t believe her condition was the result of violence.

 Police and search crews launched an extensive search for the woman’s newborn baby, combing the area surrounding 214 Willett St. in Halifax.
 Police forensics could be seen searching through dumpsters outside the apartment complex Saturday evening.